 Dining locations: Indoor Dining

 Drinks included: Fruit juice, tea and coffee are included with breakfast.
-Tea and coffee are available in your room and well as complimentary sherry and brandy.
+Tea and coffee are available in your room, as are complimentary sherry and brandy.

-Wildlife safaris: Hermanus is one of the best places on the world to watch whales, either from the shore or by boat.
-The Southern Right whale can usually be seen between June and October.
-Humpback whales, African penguins, dolphins, Great White sharks and Cape fur seals can also be viewed here.See more ideas for Wildlife safaris in South Africa
+Wildlife safaris: Hermanus is one of the best places in the world to watch whales, either from the shore or by boat.
+The southern right whale can usually be seen between June and November.
+Humpback whales, African penguins, dolphins, great white sharks and Cape fur seals can also be viewed here.See more ideas for Wildlife safaris in South Africa

 Power supply: Mains Electricity

-Communications: Ocean Eleven provide direct dial phones in each room and there is also full mobile phone reception here.
+Communications: Ocean Eleven has direct-dial phones in each room and there is also full cellphone reception here.